k3dr/makeacopy_ru/README.md

 - Add more languages to OCR detection
 - Further ML-based scan enhancements (quality and speed)

+## 🙌 Community Hall of Fame

+A big thank you to the people who make *MakeACopy* better:

+- Our very first supporter — created an issue, helped with a fix, and even made a donation 🎉
+  This is the spirit of open source: collaboration, improvement, and appreciation. ❤️

+Want to join the Hall of Fame?
+Contribute code, file helpful issues, or support the project.

 ## ❤️ Support this project
 MakeACopy is free and open source.
 If you find it useful, please consider supporting development: